Study sets, textbooks, questions

 VOCABULARY A group of words that share the same root but have different affixes: care, careful, careless, carefree, uncaring, carer.
 A base word plus its inflections and its most common derivatives.

 GRAMMAR The way words are sequenced, particularly with regard to the sequencing of elements in a clause or sentence.
 A frequent source of learner error.
-As an uninflected language, English ___ ___ is generally less flexible than that of many languages.

 METHODOLOGY A productive skill that involves a hierarchy of sub-skills, including: